 Buick’s fortunes would rise and fall over the subsequent decades, reaching its greatest success in the early 1980s.
-(Its best year was 1985, the only year the division’s sales ever topped one million.)
+(Its best year was 1985, the only year the division’s sales ever topped 1 million units.)
 Although it could never seem to shake its stolid, middle-class image, Buick made several other stabs at high performance, including the formidable Gran Sports, the turbocharged Grand Nationals of 1984-1987, and the fearsome limited-production 1987 GNX.

 By the 21st century, Buick had fallen on hard times.
 Its 2007 sales were down to about 186,000, the lowest since 1946, and only 90 exclusive Buick dealerships remain.
 Although Buicks are also sold through more than 2,700 multiple-franchise dealers, the average vendor moves only three Buick cars a month.